 Orkney is a remarkable place to do work in this area.
 As well as having some of the best tidal energy sites in the world, and hosting the European Marine Energy Test Centre, the archipelago is a net exporter of electricity.
 Most of this comes from the wind, with a little help from prototype tidal devices; nearly all is carbon-free.

-Until recently I was a director of the Orkney Renewable Energy Forum, which works to promote the use of renewable energy in Orkney.
+While living in Orkney I was a director of the Orkney Renewable Energy Forum, which works to promote the use of renewable energy in Orkney.
 I support the Software Carpentry organisation, which teaches basic software development skills to academics to improve the reproducibility of computational research, and am currently on that organisation’s Policy committee.
 I am on the organising committee of the annual Orkney Storytelling Festival.